HsuPyaeMinThant/ADR-Log/adr-database-choice.md

 * Good, because it’s common with PHP, easy to host, and has phpMyAdmin.
 * Neutral, because it can migrate later if required.
-* Bad, because some advanced features are limited.
+* Bad, because some advanced extensions features are limited.